 Does a cake need an occasion?
 Not for me.
 I bake when I feel like baking, which is like almost always.
 It is a pity I cannot have so much cake.
 But I also love gifting cakes.
 In fact, I keep looking for occasions to bake and bake and bake some more.

 Why don’t I take it up as a profession?
 That would be a good question to ask.
-However, for me baking is a pleasure, a distraction from the mundane daily work, an opportunity to create a gift for a cake lover (and there is no dearth of such people), a chance to add a little sweetness to someone’s life (many times that included me), an activity that brings pleasure to the soul.
+However, for me baking is a pleasure, a distraction from the mundane daily work, an opportunity to create a gift for a cake lover (and there is no dearth of such people), a chance to add a little sweetness to someone’s life (many times that includes me), an activity that brings pleasure to the soul.

-If you have baked cakes have you sat in front of the oven watching it slowly rise and take shape?
+If you have baked cakes, have you sat in front of the oven watching it slowly rise and take shape?
 So many cakes over the years and I still enjoy the sight of a baking cake.

 This marble cake, like most of my cakes is whole wheat and baked with half the sugar quantity (half compared to other standard cake recipes).
 Baked as a loaf, it is easy to slice, easy to store and can also be comfortably packed as a gift.
 The swirls create an intriguing and fascinating visual appeal.